 Al Fresco Dining Poolside Style

-Is anything better than al fresco dining poolside style?
+Is there anything better than al fresco dining poolside?
 I don’t think so.
 I love this casual summer dining idea!

-My friend Karianne from Thistlewood Farms and I have been sharing summer entertaining ideas all week.
-Today I created an al fresco poolside dinner.
-I love that I was able to reuse things from around the house to make this wonderful summer entertaining area.
+I created an al fresco poolside dinner setting.
+I love that I could reuse things around the house to make this wonderful summer entertaining area.
 You can do this too!

 Poolside Dining

-To be honest, we don’t dine poolside often.
+We don’t dine poolside often enough.
 Why is that?

 I have no idea!